mmikowski/hi_score/README.md

 ## Contribute
 While `hi_score` is opinionated, it is also modular and designed for change.
 For example, the `bin/xhi` tool is easily extended by dropping a short module into the the `lib/` directory.
 The architecture and code style docs used by `bin/xhi` are easily edited in the `docs/` directory.
-Developers are encourated to add vendor libraries and patches [as needed][_01].
+Developers are encouraged to add vendor libraries and patches [as needed][_01].
 Any improvements or suggestions are welcome through the [issues tracker][_29].
 Pull requests are appreciated!

 ## Release Notes
 ### Copyright (c)